As I have stated before FOOD is one of the hardest parts of our budget!

 It was worth ALL the extra work, cause it looks AMAZING!!MY WONDERFUL mother in law (who happens to live close by) came over to take care of the boys while we were busy working.
 We went back to diamond rental again and borrowed the plate compactor again.
 I didn't think this part was really necessary, however I AM SO!! glad we did it anyway.
 We had a few places we were unsure of it being level and this helped to calm any concern.We used THIS amazing advice and opted to use the polysand

+I think that my HH was so excited to do this part, because it means we were near the end?
 While I was at work, he laid sand, pushed it into cracks with his NEW broom, he also used our leaf blower (the directions recommend it), sprayed it down and REPEAT about 5 times.

 When I got home I was SO EXCITED!!!!
 We went out to find a patio set.
 I had looked and looked and looked, and we had decided on a set from Smiths Marketplace and to make it even better... it was on CLEARANCE!!